SuborbitalPigeon/chapter_image/text/image.md

 A *histogram* is a representation of the distribution of pixel values in an image.
 It is common to show the lightness channel of an image in order to determine how well exposed the image is.

-See [@fig:histogram] for a demonstration of an image's histogram.
+See [@fig:histogram] for a demonstration of an image's histogram^[This figure has yet to be created].
 Also shown are underexposed and overexposed images and their respective histograms.
 It can be seen that the histogram is moved to the left-hand side for the underexposed image, and to the right for the overexposed.